RetroDECK/ES-DE/THEMES-DEV.md

 With the new theme engine the view presets were removed and the only views now available, _system_ and _gamelist_, were rewritten to be much more flexible.
 Essentially the element selection and placement is now unlimited; any number of elements of any type can be used, although with a few notable exceptions as explained throughout this document.

-In addition to the variant support which provides an unlimited flexibility for creating custom theme profiles, support for specific aspect ratios was introduced.
-This makes it possible to define different theme configuration for different display aspect ratios and to provide the user with the option to choose between these from the _UI Settings_ menu.
-That could for example be choice between a 16:9 and a 4:3 layout, or perhaps also a vertical screen orientation layout in addition to these.
+In addition to _variants_, support for _color schemes_ and _aspect ratios_ was introduced.
+The former makes it possible to provide different color profiles via variable declarations, and the latter makes it possible to define different theme configurations for different display aspect ratios.
+That could for example be a choice between a 16:9 and a 4:3 layout, and perhaps also a vertical screen orientation layout.
+All these options are selectable via the _UI Settings_ menu.

-As well new theming abilities like GIF and Lottie animations were added with the new theme engine.
+New theming abilities like GIF and Lottie animations were also added to the new theme engine.

 The following are the most important changes compared to the legacy theme structure: